 People over there grow Makhamali flowers in their fields rather than other grains.
 It is like their major business exemplar.
 And, they are very satisfied with it too.
-The scene must be more pleasuring, hanging garlands of Makhamali, all over in the houses of local people.
+The scene must be more pleasuring, hanging garlands of Makhamali, all over the houses of local people.

 Right before the Tihar festival.
 Besides, it has a lot of peaceful places, a green environment, and yes, hiking trails.

 Ghyampe Danda is one of the recently emerged destinations of Bhaktapur.
 Best for a day hike.
 It takes only two hours of walk from the Bhaktapur Nagar.
 Just like in Pilot baba Ashram.
-These two places are like neighbors, staying in the same way.
+These two places are like neighbours, staying in the same way.
 One can explore Pilot Baba Ashram on the way to Ghyampe Danda.

 Moreover, this place gives an immense view of the southern village as well as the northern city of the Bhaktapur.
 Plus, the perfect picture shot of Pilot Baba Ashram.

 Another place that Gundu merely covers is one of the best hiking routes of Kathmandu Valley, Ranikot.
-Since Gundu lies in the southern arena of the Bhaktapur city, Ranikot also posses in the south of Bhaktapur.
+Since Gundu lies in the southern arena of the Bhaktapur city, Ranikot also possesses in the south of Bhaktapur.
 That means it offers an amazing image of the ancient Malla burgh under the lap of majestic Himalayas.

 Yes, but on the way to its apex.
 Similarly, it also proffers a chance to see the village surroundings, streams, woods, and a refreshed mood.

 It is a religious place though it is a perfect place to enjoy nature.
-Plus, rural lifestyle.
+Plus, their rural lifestyle.
 You can also have experience of the crossing suspension bridge, a little far from the temple.

 No, it doesn’t.
 It lies at Suryabinayak municipality in the southern hill station of Bhaktapur.